jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 From here, you can run `make` again.
 And don't worry, since this is just an addition to the root filesystem, the build should be much quicker (a few seconds).

-# Addition: Run "booper" on startup
+# Run "booper" on startup
 <br>

 The last thing I want to mention before sending this image to the board is how you could run the `booper` program